vuejs/router/.github/contributing.md

 2. Modify the i18n config in `.vitepress` sub-folder.
 3. Translate the docs and run the doc site to self-test locally.
 4. Create a checkpoint for your language by running `pnpm run docs:translation-status <lang> [<commit>]`.
 A checkpoint is the hash and date of the latest commit when you do the translation.
 The checkpoint information would be stored in the status file `packages/docs/.vitepress/translation-status.json`. _It's important for the long-term maintenance since all the further translation sync-ups would be based on their previous checkpoints._ Usually you can skip the commit argument because the default value is `main`.
 5. Commit all the changes and create a pull request to our GitHub repo.
-Then after the approval and merge by the maintainers.
-The translation would be affected.

-To be noticed, on the top of each translation page, there would be a paragraph to indicate their translation status.
-So the users can know whether the translation is up-to-date or not.
+We will have a paragraph right at the top of each translation page that shows the status of the translation.
+That way, users can easily figure out if the translation is up-to-date or lags behind the English version.

 If you want to maintain an existing translation: